nafisalzamee-lab/Exploratory-Data-Analysis-on-Company-Layoff-Data-Using-MySQL/README.md

 ---

-### **• Key Analyses Performed:**
-- **Maximum Layoffs Identification:** Found the largest layoff events and companies with 100% layoffs.
-- **Aggregate Layoffs by Company:** Summed total layoffs per company to assess overall impact.
-- **Industry and Country Impact Analysis:** Grouped data to identify which sectors and regions were hardest hit.
-- **Temporal Trend Analysis:** Used year, month extraction and rolling sums to analyze layoffs progression over time.
-- **Company-Year Ranking:** Ranked companies annually based on layoffs using window functions and dense ranking for yearly comparison of impact.

----

 📄 **Summary:**
 By combining data cleaning with robust exploratory queries, this project presents a comprehensive analysis of layoffs from 2020-2023.
 It highlights notable patterns in layoffs across geographies, industries, and company stages, supported by detailed SQL code for reproducibility.
-This project serves as a strong portfolio example illustrating proficiency in SQL, critical thinking, and data storytelling—valuable assets for any data analyst or data engineer role.

 ---